Snebabe/Smurfs-Vs-Gargamel/docs/SDD.typ

 #figure(
   caption: [Starting the App],
-  image("res/cd_app.png", width: 100%)
+  image("res/app.svg", width: 100%)
 )

 Within `View`, the user interface is initialized.
 The software makes use of two categories of views.
 These are panels and renderers.
 In short, a panel is a part of the screen, holding some set of information or functionality.
 All panels make use of the Java Swing component `JPanel`.
 Three main panels exist: `InfoPanel`, `GamePanel`, and `ControlPanel`. `InfoPanel` displays relevant metrics about the game.
 It includes information about the wave (such as wave number and remaining attackers) as well as the player's current resources. `ControlPanel` displays the controls available to the player.
 In the controls there exists a shop, with the options to purchase different defenders, and also the ability to start the next wave. `GamePanel` is the main comoponent in the view.
 Here, the board is displayed, including all entities that comes with it.
 It is within `GamePanel` that renderers exist.
 Here are also three main renderers: `AttackRenderer`, `DefenceRenderer`, and `ProjectileRenderer`.
 The job for all renderers is the same, render the different elements on the screen.
 The information to render is fetched from the model.
 When composed into a class diagram, the result becomes:

 #figure(
-  caption: [Initializing the View], image("res/cd_view.png", width: 110%)
+  caption: [Initializing the View], image("res/view.svg", width: 110%)
 )

-The final part to showcase is the model, and its communication with the board, the managers, and the entities.
-The diagram looks like:
+The final part to showcase is the model, and its communication with the board, the managers, and the entities. `Model` is a facade for the game logic.
+Here lies methods to retrieve and alter information about the state of the game.
+To split up the responsibilities, `Model` uses a set of managers.
+It is through the managers that `Model` controls the game.
+Within the game logic, there also exist some factories.
+They are used to create entities of varying categories, namely: `AttackEntityFactory` and `DefenceEntityFactory`.
+Here, the different entities are created to be added into the model.
+The last main component of the model is `Board`. `Board` represents the main game area.
+It is the grid on which players place their defenders.
+Inside the board class, there is logic to handle each lane and its contents.
+A lane keeps track of its attackers, as well as a number of gridcells.
+To help the board, there is a `Lane` class, and a `GridCell` class. `GridCell` also stores any placed defender.
+In diagram:

 #figure(
-  caption: [The model with dependencies], image("res/cd_model.drawio.png", width: 90%)
+  caption: [The model with dependencies], image("res/model.svg", width: 90%)
 )

+Here is a link to the entire class diagram: #link("https://drive.google.com/file/d/1kq7qttL2lHiat5O7zG5Pt80yQYPJfsbr/view?usp=sharing")[Diagram]